hlarsen/cmangos-vagrant/README.md

 Follow these steps to get up and running:

-- If needed, the Vagrantfile and set the VM CPU and RAM (defaults to 2 cores/2GB)
+- If desired, update the Vagrantfile and set the VM CPU and RAM (defaults to 2 cores/2GB)
 - run `vagrant up $expansion` where $expansion is classic, tbc or wotlk

 This will build the vagrant box and run the provisioning script.
 This process includes compiling the server, so it can take some time depending on how fast your computer is.
-After this is done, the client data needs to be copied to the /vagrant/client-data/$expansion directory:
+After this is done, the client data needs to be copied to the cmangos-vagrant/client-data/$expansion directory:

 - Extract all data from the client (outside the scope of this README)
-- Move extracted data to /client-data/$expansion (in the directory with the Vagrantfile - this dir is shared with the Vagrant box)
+- Move extracted data to the proper cmangos-vagrant/client-data/$expansion directory

 Then, the server can be started (both mangosd and realmd must be running, i suggest using screen/tmux/byobu):